kolonialno/patito/docs/tutorial/dataframe-validation.rst

         patito[<code class='literal'>patito.Model</code><br /><br />Singular Instance Validation<br />+<br />DataFrame Validation]
         pydantic-->|Same class<br />definition|patito

-Patito tries to rely as much as possible on pydantic's existing modelling concepts, naturally extending them to the dataframe domain where possible.
+Patito tries to rely as much as possible on pydantic's existing modelling concepts, naturally extending them to the dataframe domain where suitable.
 Model fields annotated with ``str`` will map to dataframe columns stored as ``pl.Utf8``, ``int`` as ``pl.Int8``/``pl.Int16``/.../``pl.Int64``, and so on.
+Field types wrapped in ``Optional`` allow null values, while bare types do not.

 But certain modelling concepts are not applicable in the context of singular object instances, and are therefore necessarily not part of pydantic's API.
 Take ``product_id`` as an example, you would expect this column to be unique across all products and duplicates should therefore be considered invalid.
-In pydantic you have no way to express this, but patito expands upon pydantic in various ways in order to represent dataframe-related constraints.
+In pydantic you have no way to express this, but Patito expands upon pydantic in various ways in order to represent dataframe-related constraints.
 One of these extensions is the ``unique`` parameter accepted by ``patito.Field``, which allows you to specify that all the values of a given column should be unique.

 .. code-block:: python